 It can be difficult to predict the actions of another person’s dog.
-There is no way to know how the dog is treated at home, therefore it is difficult to determine how the dog will interact with other humans.
+There is no way to know how the dog is treated at home—making it difficult to determine how the dog will interact with other humans.
 Many people don’t think of this and are very surprised when a dog bites them.

-A dog’s teeth are extremely sharp as they are designed to rip and shred through muscle, skin, and tissue of other animals.
-When these sharp teeth come into contact with a human, the results can be devastating, causing severe or even fatal wounds.
+A dog’s teeth are extremely sharp, as they are designed to rip and shred through muscle, skin, and tissue of other animals.
+When these sharp teeth come into contact with a human, the results can be devastating, causing severe or even fatal wounds and infection.

 Some of the common symptoms caused by cellulitis are:

 - Redness of the skin.
 The dog bite victim may notice redness of the skin at the area where the bite is located.
-There may also be red streaking of the skin.
+There may also be red streaking or spots on the skin.

 - Swelling.
 The infected area may begin to swell as the body tries to fight off the infection.